grafana/k6-docs/docs/sources/v0.47.x/using-k6/modules.md

 **As local modules**

-In this example, we've downloaded the previous remote modules in the `lib` folder of the testing project and imported them as follows:
+In this example, the previous remote modules have been downloaded to the `lib` folder of the testing project and imported as follows:

 ```javascript
 import { WorkloadConfig, sayHello } from './libs/test-commons.js';